aleksip/plugin-data-transform/README.md

 ## Installation

-To install and use the plugin run:
+To install and use the plugin run the following command in the Pattern Lab root directory:

 ```sh
 composer require aleksip/plugin-data-transform